Considering regulatory interventions and education to improve child restraint use is part of the Safer Journeys Action Plan 2011-2012.

 The Ministry looked at what overseas jurisdictions are doing and also considered New Zealand evidence on child restraint usage and injuries from crashes.

-This proposal was subject to a transport Rule consultation process run by the NZ Transport Agency that closed on 3 April 2013.
-Thanks to everyone that made a submission.
+Proposals were subject to a transport Rule consultation process run by the NZ Transport Agency that closed on 3 April 2013.

 Questions and Answers